natalieagus/50002-2022/_lab/lab1.md

 Modified by: Kenny Choo, Natalie Agus, Oka Kurniawan (2021)
 # Lab 1: CMOS

+## Starter Code
+Please download the code for Task G [here](https://drive.google.com/open?id=1-9Br3ltPENepJLff9DazDgSD2s6M54k3&authuser=nn88blue%40gmail.com&usp=drive_fs).
+For task A-F, you will need to follow the class and type the code from scratch.
+You can obtain the necessary courseware materials (`jsim` and other supporting files) from our **course handout**.

+> Find its link on edimension and bookmark it if you haven't already!

 ## Related Class Materials
 The lecture notes on Digital Abstraction and CMOS Technology are closely related to this lab.